Focus: Artist Grant Program

 Advisors agree to meet regularly with students to assess progress and troubleshoot.
 It is the student's responsibility to set up meetings with their advisor.

-Advisors will need to submit 1-2 (very short) progress reports during the course of the project that will accompany the student's visual review meetings with the Focus Committee.
+Advisors will need to submit 1-2 (very brief) progress reports during the course of the project that will accompany the student's visual review meetings with the Focus Committee.
 (Specific information can be found on the Focus Post Award Page.)

 Evaluation of Proposals